Machine learning essentially uses algorithms to create more accurate predictions. These algorithms can be:

 - Association.
 This technique identifies standard relations between the variables in a large dataset.
 It decides the dependency of data items — and charts the associated variables.

-Semi-supervised learning
+Semi-supervised learning.

 As its name suggests, this approach merges aspects of supervised and unsupervised machine learning.

 Semi-supervised learning reads labeled and unlabeled datasets to teach its algorithms.
-Combining both of these datasets eliminates the problems that come with using each of them on its own.
+Combining both datasets eliminates the problems that come with using each of them on its own.
 In addition, the semi-supervised learning approach uses smaller labeled datasets to guide and manage larger unlabeled datasets.
 The datasets are usually grouped this way because unlabeled data requires less effort and is less expensive to acquire.

 Think about a student learning from a teacher.
 If a student receives information from a teacher, that would be considered supervised learning.
 When studying independently at home, the student is learning the information without supervision from the teacher.
 But if the student reviews the information with a teacher in class after learning it, this would be analogous to semi-supervised learning.